Date: 2003

 Score and parts are available from the Australian Music Centre

-Commentary (from the A to Z of music and spirit): How does one represent absence, nothingness?
-By paradox, absence implies something that was there.
-It could be a memory, lingering feeling, hope and longing, all hovering in a void.
+Commentary on Absence from the A to Z of music and spirit: a user's guide: How does one represent absence, nothingness?
+By paradox, absence implies a presence.
+It could be a memory, lingering feeling, a deep sense of loss, hope or longing, all hovering in a void.
 Absence is a space that has no boundary.
-It is like an emotion that engulfs.
+It is an emotion that engulfs.

-In music this paradox can be heard in the use of repetition, silence, sounds that sound similar to each other, no specific time units, a sense of hovering in a void of fragments referring to a past.
+In the music 'Absence' this paradox can be heard in the use of repetition, silence, sounds that sound similar to each other, no specific time units, frozen time, a sense of hovering in a void of fragments referring to another time.
 In this space anything can happen.
 It becomes full of quiverings, hopes and desires.
 The absent space is a space of infinite memories, sometimes singular, at other times a multiplicity of experiences all at once